 Maybe for you its about being a great partner or parent or friend.
 Or maybe you have a thirst for social justice.
 Or a burning desire to preserve our wild areas (like the guys in the awesome 3-minute film below).

 Whatever you do, do things that matter.
 Make them priorities.
-It’s easier to stop comparing yourself when you’re a badass with balance.
+It’s easier to stop comparing yourself to others when you’re a badass with balance.

 4. Give social media the giant hairy eyeball